 Prospective graduate students must first be admitted to Stanford University's Graduate School of Engineering.
 Students should apply to the Department of Mechanical Engineering, rather than to the Department of Aerospace and Aeronautical Engineering.
 Applicants with an MS in mechanical engineering should apply directly to the Ph.D. program.
 Applicants who do not have an MS should apply to the Masters Degree (MS) program, and upon completion of the MS degree requirements and passage of the qualifying exam will be admitted to the Ph.D. program.
 Along with applying to the Stanford Graduate School, a prospective graduate student should email Professor Hanson (firstname.lastname@example.org) with the following items:

 - Brief description of previous research or internships (if any)

 - Short summary of what aspects of the Hanson Group's research he/she finds interesting

 - List of fellowships he/she has been awarded or is applying for

 While Professor Hanson's research grants fund the tuition and stipend for many students in the group, funding from graduate research fellowships is another valuable resource that all applicants should pursue.
 Outstanding pre-MS students will be considered for five-quarter fellowships that are awarded on a competitive basis by the Department of Mechanical Engineering.
 No additional application is necessary for this fellowship aside from the application to admission to the graduate school MS program.
 A list of external fellowships to which mechanical engineering applicants can apply is provided below.

-- DOE OSF (Department of Energy Office of Science Fellowship Program)
+- DOE SCGSR (Department of Energy Office of Science Graduate Student Research Program)

 - DOE CSGF (Department of Energy Computational Science Graduate Fellowship)